uiuc-kang-lab/zkml/README.md

 ## Converting your own model and data

-To convert your own model and data, you will need to convert the model and data to the format zkml expects.
+To convert your own model and data, you will need to convert the model and data to the format sysX expects.
 Currently, we accept TFLite models.
 We show an example below.

 1. First `cd examples/mnist`